Miss Lily’s is what would happen if Major Lazer made a restaurant. That’s a pretty specific music reference, but it’s also pretty damn perfect.

 Three little tacos in a red basket with a pretty piece of lobster in each.
 These were delicious.

 Another successful round of tacos, these ones were spicy and tasty, though the ackee has a texture that might turn some people off.
 Not us.

-This whole red snapper has an incredibly tasty Caribbean spiced skin, and is something that one of you at the table needs to order.
-Just beware that you’ll have to work around some bones, but it’s worth it.
+This whole red snapper has an incredibly tasty Caribbean spiced skin and is something that one of you at the table needs to order.
+You’ll have to work around some bones, but it’s worth it.
 So good.

-More flavorful than we might have expected, we loved this... especially the okra in there.
-This dish had a nice level of spice to it, but wasn’t too intense.
+More flavorful than we might have expected, we loved this... especially the okra.
+This dish had a nice level of spice to it but wasn’t too intense.